SoS title image

 ** I like to give guests the choice of where, when and how much to eat in the evening, if possible, hence leaving evening meals out of the tour price.
 In some remote locations, where choice is limited to one hostelry, I book a group dinner reservation.
 Guests pay for their own meals.
 See Meals on the FAQ page

 Can't make it this year?
-You can be kept informed of next year's tour date and opening by joinging the notification list (via Mailchimp) and selecting "Mara's Spirit of Scotland Tour".
+You can be kept informed of next year's tour date and opening by joining the notification list (via Mailchimp) and selecting "Mara's Spirit of Scotland Tour".
 Click the button below.

 Activity note

 As with all our tours, they are active tours, by which I mean you'll be walking on average three miles a day, with more "hike" and less "walk".
 We spend most of the day on our feet (rather than in a vehicle) with the activity level ranging from strolling through towns to hiking at a good pace into remote glens or climbing rough-pathed, steep hills.
 A good yardstick to check whether the walking and hiking on the tour will be comfortable for you is the time of your one minute mile walk on the flat: test yourself.
-If you can walk a mile in 17-20 minutes, you will find the tour about right; if you take the stairs at the office in preference to the lift, then this tour is for you; if you always use the elevator in preference to stairs, then this is not the tour for you.
+If you can walk a mile in 17-20 minutes, you will find the tour about right; if you always take the stairs at the office in preference to the lift, then this tour is for you; if you always use the elevator in preference to stairs, then this is not the tour for you.
 Seek elsewhere for a more vehicle-based tour.

-Other physical requirements: Guests will carry their own luggage between vehicle and accommodation and for Iona guests will move their own luggage from the vehicle onto the ferry and off the other side (no vehicles on Iona).
+Other physical requirements: Guests will carry their own luggage between vehicle and accommodation and for Iona, guests will move their own luggage from the vehicle onto the ferry and off the other side (no vehicles on Iona).
 In some remote places, the next toilet break might be two hours away, with only Nature's Bathroom as your fallback.
 When you apply for a place on the tour, you will be asked for some health and medical details.
-This is used confidentially by the guides to assess whether you will be comfortable on the tour.
+This is used confidentially by the guide to assess whether you will be comfortable on the tour.